Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL CHALLENGES

-\paragraph{\textbf{Resource allocation}} It was demonstrated in \cite{[42]} that a joint optimisation of on-board computation resources and BW allocation can be a promising solution to the computation/communication overhead in resources-constrained devices.
-This issue is more pronounced in ultra-dense networks, in which an excessive number of model updates need to be exchanged for global model convergence.
-This further yields a traffic congestion.
+\paragraph{\textbf{Resource allocation}} It was demonstrated in \cite{[42]} that joint optimisation of onboard computation resources and BW allocation can be a promising solution to the computation/communication overhead in resource-constrained devices.
+This issue is more pronounced in ultra-dense networks, where an excessive number of model updates must be exchanged for global model convergence, and this further yields traffic congestion.
 Thus, selecting a subset of clients has proved its efficiency in tackling the communication cost problem.
-In particular, employing only clients with high quality data in the training process can potentially speed-up the convergence rate, and subsequently, a reduced number of training rounds will be performed.
+In particular, employing only clients with high-quality data in the training process can speed up the convergence rate.
+Subsequently, a reduced number of training rounds will be performed.
 Yao \emph{et al.}\cite{[4.55]} propose a two-stream model approach to reduce the FL communication cost.
-In this approach, the single model that was normally used to be trained by the clients is replaced by a two-stream model.
+In this approach, the single model that was typically used to be trained by the clients is replaced by a two-stream model.
 The authors exploit the transfer learning mechanism and maximum mean discrepancy to force nodes to learn other nodes' knowledge.
-The experimental results showed a reduction in the required communication rounds and reduced the communication cost.
+The experimental results showed a reduction in the required communication rounds and reduced communication costs.